Azure/cloud-scale-data-for-devs-guide/docs/change-feed-with-cosmos-db-trigger-function.md

 We'll store our connection information in app settings variables on our Azure App Service resource.

-In the **pom.xml** file, in the section for the Azure Functions Maven Plugin, add the following properties to the \<appSettings\> section:
+In the **pom.xml** file, in the section for the Azure Functions Maven plugin, add the following properties to the \<appSettings> section:

 ```xml
 <property>